Phathdt/facewallet/README.md

 │ iPhone: PRF(sha256("123456")) → prfOutput → privateKey A       │
 │         ↓                                                       │
-│         Same PRF output = Same signature for the same message! │ └─────────────────────────────────────────────────────────────────┘
+│         Same PRF output = Same signature for the same message! │ │                                                                 │
+│ No localStorage, no persistent cache - works across devices!   │ └─────────────────────────────────────────────────────────────────┘
 ```